Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 Memphis Stats and Trends

-- In Memphis' 10 games this year, it has three wins against the spread.

-- Memphis' games this season have gone over the total in four out of nine opportunities (44.4%).
+- Memphis' games this season have hit the over on four of nine set point totals (44.4%).

 - This season the Tigers have 17 turnovers, two fewer than the Cougars have takeaways (19).